Yves Saint Laurent 2016 EDP

 by Juliette Karagueuzoglou

 Yves Saint Laurent Vinyle is an Eau de Parfum launched in 2016, created by Juliette Karagueuzoglou.
-Vinyle opens with Pink Pepper and Bergamot, settles into a heart of Immortelle and Myrrh, and dries down to a base of Resin, Anise, and Vanilla.
-Yves Saint Laurent's Vinyle carries an Acquired verdict, a amber-led wear.
+Vinyle opens with Bergamot and Pink Pepper, settles into a heart of Immortelle and Myrrh, and dries down to a base of Anise, Resin, and Vanilla.
+Yves Saint Laurent's Vinyle carries an Acquired verdict, an amber-led wear.

 This is a love-it-or-hate-it kind of scent, divisive for its unique "vinyl" accord mixed with rich vanilla and spice.
 Many adore its sensual complexity, while others find the synthetic edge off-putting.
 Clearly missed since its discontinuation.